D-Sasha/Lead-QA-Assessment/README.md

 # Lead QA Assessment
 Welcome to your QA Lead Assessment!

-Find your sample code in the folder "QALeadAssessment_SampleCode".
-This code contains the dependencies and structure we want you to follow.

 To validate your test cases for the REST API, follow these steps:

 1. Install Node.js.
 You can download Node.js from https://nodejs.org.<br>